dcm4che/dcm4chee-arc-cs/docs/networking/config/attributeSet.rst

     "
     .. _dcmAttributeSetType:

-    :ref:`Attribute Set Type <dcmAttributeSetType>`",string,"Specifies if this Attribute Set is used by Query Parameter 'comparefield' of DIFF-RS or by Query Parameter 'includefields' of WADO-RS requests.
-Enumerated values: DIFF_RS, WADO_RS or LEADING_CFIND_SCP.
+    :ref:`Attribute Set Type <dcmAttributeSetType>`",string,"Specifies if this Attribute Set is used by Query Parameter 'includefields' of QIDO-RS and WADO-RS or by Query Parameter 'comparefield' of DIFF-RS requests.
+Enumerated values: QIDO_RS, WADO_RS, DIFF_RS or LEADING_CFIND_SCP.

     (dcmAttributeSetType)"
     "
     .. _dcmAttributeSetID:

-    :ref:`Attribute Set ID <dcmAttributeSetID>`",string,"ID used by Query Parameter 'comparefield' of DIFF-RS requests and by Query Parameter 'includefields' of WADO-RS Metadata requests to refer this Attribute Set.
+    :ref:`Attribute Set ID <dcmAttributeSetID>`",string,"ID used by Query Parameter 'includefields' of QIDO-RS and WADO-RS Metadata requests and by Query Parameter 'comparefield' of DIFF-RS requests to refer this Attribute Set.

     (dcmAttributeSetID)"
     "